Economic Impact | Income

 Loading

 Overall, there has been a shift in the income distribution since the wildfires.
-More survey participants are now falling into lower income categories and a smaller share into higher income brackets.
-This suggests that many who were previously higher income earners have experienced a drop in income.
-The percentage of participants earning less than $2,000 per month has more than doubled, increasing from 9% to 23%.
-For full-time employees, the largest increase happened in the $2,000-$4,000 per month income group.
-For part-time employees and people who are not employed, the under $2000 per month income group saw the largest rise.
+More survey participants are now falling into lower income categories while the share in higher income brackets has decreased.
+This suggests that many who were previously higher-income earners have experienced a drop in income.
+The percentage of respondents having less than $2,000 of income per month has tripled, increasing from about 6% to around 20% and it has remained broadly stable in the last six months.
+For full-time employees, the largest increase happened in the $4,000-$6,000 per month income group.
+For part-time employees and people who are not employed, the $2,000-$4,000 and under $2,000 per month income groups saw the largest rise respectively.
+For part-time employees, the percentage of respondents earning below $4,000 per month is at about two-thirds now compared to about 55% six months ago and under 30% before the wildfires.
+This may be due to wage reductions and/or changes in the composition of the part-time workforce.

 How did the wildfires affect the poverty rates of fire-impacted people?